Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 How to ensure gender sensitivity/inclusive programming?

-• Mainstream parliamentary indicators (IPU/UNDP): Include gender-sensitive indicators in the evaluation frameworks for project results and resources framework, ensuring that the contributions and needs of women and gender minorities are systematically considered.
-The extent to which the feedback received from the public is gender-sensitive as well as considers gender-related issues as a priority may be tracked.
+• Mainstream parliamentary indicators (IPU/UNDP): Include gender-sensitive indicators in the evaluation frameworks for project results and resources frameworks, ensuring that the contributions and needs of women and gender minorities are systematically considered.
+The extent to which the feedback received from the public is gender-sensitive and considers gender-related issues as a priority may be tracked.

-• Acknowledge the potential challenges posed by online gender-based violence and hate speech through public engagement tools and clearly include provisions to counter this where online platforms are used.
+• Acknowledge the potential challenges posed by online gender-based violence and hate speech through public engagement tools, and include clear provisions to counter this where online platforms are used.
 Provide clear protocols in case of breaches.

-• Actively involve the women parliamentary network as well as women’s rights groups and LGBTQI+ movements in the planning and implementation of public engagement tools, and specifically in outreach and feedback efforts.
+• Actively involve the women’s parliamentary network as well as women’s rights groups and LGBTQI+ movements in the planning and implementation of public engagement tools, specifically in outreach and feedback efforts.

 6.